adechassey/SiPy_BLE_texting/README.md

 7. Follow the Git deployment guide: <https://www.evennode.com/docs/git-deployment>
 8. You may have to wait 1 or 2 minutes for the app to start-up
 9. Check if it runs correctly, you can debug with the "app logs": `https://admin.evennode.com/......./logs`
+10. Create one or two contacts (use valid phone numbers, same as the ones you entered on Twilio)

 ### Sigfox Backend Callback
 1. Log in __[here](https://backend.sigfox.com/auth/login)__